-The House of Habsburg ruled Austria for 640 years from 1278 to 1918 and has left its mark on Vienna forever.
-The historic buildings they left behind are today among the most popular tourist sights in Vienna.
-It is not just the buildings themselves that are interesting sights.
-In addition to functioning as public offices, many of the historic buildings house cultural institutions, museums, hotels, shops, and restaurants so that anyone can take a closer look at them, both outside and inside.
+The House of Habsburg ruled Austria for 640 years, from 1278 to 1918 and has left its mark on Vienna forever.
+The historic buildings they left behind are among Vienna’s most popular tourist sights.
+However, it is not just the buildings themselves that are exciting sights.
+In addition to functioning as public offices, many historic buildings house cultural institutions, museums, hotels, shops, and restaurants so that anyone can take a closer look at them, both outside and inside.

-Vienna was not only the capital of the Austrian Empire, but also a dominant center of political power in Europe for more than five hundred years.
+Vienna was the capital of the Austrian Empire and a dominant centre of political power in Europe for more than five hundred years.
 The Habsburgs ruled an empire with 50 million inhabitants from Vienna.
-Moreover, the city reflected not only the multicultural vast empire but also the Habsburg influence in Europe.
+Moreover, the city reflected the vast multicultural Empire and the Habsburg influence in Europe.
 The Habsburgs and their imperial court left a significant legacy behind in Vienna, with numerous ostentatious palaces, public buildings, and parks.
 Today this heritage is preserved and presented in a way that maintains history through the brand Imperial Austria.

 < Click on the images to enlarge >

 Vienna Ring Road